Dr. Malavika V. Bagepalli

 Member from 2018 to 2020

-Justin Yarrington completed his MS degree in the Woodruff School of Mechanical Engineering at Georgia Tech in the summer of 2020.
-Justin’s research focused on the characterization of granular flows as heat transfer and storage media in concentrated solar power (CSP) systems.
-He received a BS in Mechanical Engineering from Brigham Young University-Idaho (BYU-I) in 2018.
+Justin is a former Graduate Research Assistant in the Solar-FTL and completed his MS degree in 2020.
+Justin’s graduate research focused on the characterization of granular flows as heat transfer and storage media in concentrated solar power (CSP) systems.
 Justin is currently working at Idaho National Laboratories as a Nuclear Research Mechanical Design Engineer.

 MSc Thesis: Numerical and experimental analyses of room and high temperature dense, granular flows coupled to flow property measurements for solar thermal energy storage